microsoft/MLOps/examples/AzureML-REST-API/rest-submit-run.md

 ## Obtain client ID and secret

-To authenticate against the REST API, you must create a service principal and get the client ID and client secret.
+To authenticate against Azure from REST client, you need to perform App Registration that creates a service principal that can access your workspace with client ID and client secret.
 To learn how to get the client ID and client secret, use the information in the [Set up authentication for Azure Machine Learning resources and workflows](https://docs.microsoft.com/azure/machine-learning/how-to-setup-authentication) article.

 ## Authenticate against Azure